lucas-nguyen-17/node-simple-scheduler/README.md

 ## Directory Structure
 - `collections`: where to put collection of postman
-- `tasks`: Contains all script of your tasks
+- `tasks`: where to call API
+- `report`: report after running the tests
 - `app.js`: Entry file for starting schedule jobs

 ## Commands